-Beyond the Focus Areas
+Bevond the Focus Areas

 Outside of these three areas, much of the remainder of the town is either residential neighborhoods or open space.
-Groveland has significant areas of protected open space, including areas owned by the Town and the Commonwealth of Massachusetts, including the Department of Conservation and Recreation.
-The 2020-2027 Open Space & Recreation Plan (2020), descibed on page 51, has more information about these resources.
+Groveland has significant areas of protected open space, including areas owned by the Town and the Commonwealth of Massachusetts (the Department of Conservation and Recreation is a significant landowner).
+The 2020-2027 Open Space & Recreation Plan (2020), described on page 51, has more information about these resources.

-Some topics to explore include how to work with private property owners to protect areas with natural resources in perpetuity and addressing concerns about new development in existing neighborhoods.
+Some topics to explore include how to work with private property owners to protect areas with natural resources in perpetuity and how to address concerns about new development in existing neighborhoods.
 The Town and other partners, such as the Essex County Greenbelt Association, could help inform private property owners about tools, such as Conservation Restrictions, that can preserve open space and provide benefits to the owners and the neighborhood.